 A distinguishing feature of IU School of Medicine is the statewide campus system that allows students to benefit from different learning environments—each with distinct advantages—while progressing through the school’s MD medical education curriculum.

 Campus assignments are determined by computerized lottery based on applicant rankings and campus capacity.
 Assignment notifications begin in late April.
-Applicants not receiving their top choice may participate in a Second Chance Lottery at a later date.
 Assignments are not guaranteed until a confirmation email has been sent from the MD Admissions Office.

 Students may spend all four years at their assigned campus or transfer to Indianapolis for clinical clerkships and electives in the third and fourth years of training.
 All students assigned to Indianapolis are required to take clerkships outside of Indianapolis.